Gibbons-Lab/isb_course_2023/docs/micom/talk.md

 <!-- .slide: data-background="var(--primary)" class="dark" -->

-## Let's continue with our data
+## Let's return to the models we've built

-:computer: Let's switch to the notebook...
+:computer: Let's switch to the notebook!

 ---